-Annemarie Rolls, Chief Executive Officer of the General Sir John Monash Foundation from the start of 2017, is an experienced not-for-profit executive with a passion for the world of education.
+Chief Executive Officer of the Foundation from the start of 2017, Annemarie is an experienced not-for-profit executive with a passion for the world of education.
 Prior to joining the Foundation, she was CEO of Schools Connect Australia, a NFP which brought businesses in partnership with disadvantaged schools.
 She led this organisation for 4 years, strengthening its marketing and economics and ultimately guiding its merger with the Australian Business Community Network (ABCN).

 Annemarie previously worked with the Australian Council for Educational Research (ACER) initially in Sales and Marketing followed by three years as General Manager and publisher of ACER Press.
 In support of her passion about the role of arts in the community she has produced a documentary, Dare To Be Different, which showcases the impact of an arts based curriculum on the learning of children with a range of disabilities at the Port Phillip Specialist School.

-She is a non executive board director of Creative Art Therapy Australia (CATA).
+She is Deputy Chair and non-executive board director of Creative Art Therapy Australia (CATA).

 Annemarie has a diverse global perspective and has lived, worked and studied in Fiji, Indonesia, New Zealand and the USA.

-As Finance and Investment Manager and Company Secretary, Chuan is responsible for the Foundation’s financial functions including accounting, audit, investments and governance.
+As Chief Financial Officer, Chuan is responsible for the Foundation’s financial functions including accounting, audit, investments and governance.
 He also leads all human resources activities.
-His career spans more than 27 years of varied experience in financial management, business leadership and information technology delivery.
+His career spans over 25 years of varied experience in financial management, business leadership and information technology delivery.

-Before joining the Foundation in February 2018, Chuan served as Treasurer and Finance Operations Manager at La Trobe University and as Company Secretary for its subsidiaries.
-He has also held senior positions in investment banks, transportation, mining, agricultural and tertiary education organisations.
+Before joining the Foundation in early 2018, Chuan served as Treasurer and Finance Operations Manager at an Australian University and as Company Secretary for its subsidiaries.
+He has held senior positions in investment banks, transportation, mining, agricultural and tertiary education organisations.

-Chuan earned a Master of Finance and Bachelor of Business in Accountancy from RMIT University and holds CPA and CFTP (Snr) memberships.
+Chuan has a Master of Finance and Bachelor of Business in Accountancy from RMIT University and holds CPA and CFTP (Snr) memberships.

-Alexandra is the Scholarships and Alumni Manager at the General Sir John Monash Foundation; she has been working with the Foundation since July 2017.
+Alexandra is the Director, Scholarships and Alumni at the General Sir John Monash Foundation; she has been working with the Foundation since July 2017.

 Prior to joining the General Sir John Monash Foundation, Alexandra worked in the finance sector in compliance and planning whilst concurrently completing her Bachelor of Arts (International Studies and Italian) 1st Class honours, from Swinburne University of Technology.
 She was the recipient of the Swinburne Medics Award for excellence in Italian studies and received the Charles D’Aprano Memorial Scholarship, which supported her honours thesis project and a period of research in Italy in 2016.